MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/mr-azure-309.md

 The next script to create is the **Gaze** script.
 This script is responsible for creating a *Raycast* that will be projected forward from the *Main Camera*, to detect which object the user is looking at.
 In this case, the *Raycast* will need to identify if the user is looking at an object with the **ObjectInScene** tag, and then count how long the user *gazes* at that object.

-1. Double-click on the **Scripts** folder, to open it.
+1. Double-click the **Scripts** folder, to open it.

 2. Right-click inside the **Scripts** folder, click **Create** > **C# Script**.
 Name the script **Gaze**.

-3. Double-click on the script to open it with Visual Studio.
+3. Double-click the script to open it with Visual Studio.

 4. Replace the existing code with the following: